ascatox/product-unit-hub-ledger-client/README.md

 **LedgerClient** is a **Java 8** library to interface with an [Hyperledger Fabric](https://hyperledger-fabric.readthedocs.io/en/latest/) blockchain using the [Hyperledger Fabric SDK Java](https://github.com/hyperledger/fabric-sdk-java).

-The [Chaincode](https://github.com/ascatox/product-unit-hub-chaincode) in **Node** technology, to interact with the Product Unit Hub, will be released soon ⏰.
+The [Chaincode](https://github.com/ascatox/product-unit-hub-chaincode) in **Node** technology, to interact with the Product Unit Hub, is available [here](https://github.com/ascatox/product-unit-hub-chaincode).
 # FAR-EDGE Hosted Environment
 #### (Recommended solution)
 In order to use the FAR-EDGE Hosted Env, you should **only** copy your HLF `crypto-config` folder (given) under the logged **USER HOME** directory and include `repositories` and `dependency` as shown below in your Maven `pom.xml`